How To Use Herbs: A Beginner’s Guide

 Whether your doctor agrees with your choice to use herbs or not, it is always a good idea to let them know what herbal remedies you are taking.

 The good news is that many progressive physicians now recognize the value of herbs.
-Quite a few major hospitals now have alternative and complementary treatment centers available to their patients.
+Quite a few major hospitals now offer alternative and complementary treatment centers for their patients.

 If you would like to find an herbalist or naturopathic physician in your area, the following websites may be helpful: